 Ramirez / Manná Supermarket staple $1.65–$3.50 Ramirez: oldest cannery in the world (est. 1853); excellent everyday value

-Premium gourmet conservas worth every cent
+Premium gourmet conservas worth the price difference

 portuguese canned fish the only guide with tsa rules 5

-Supermarket staples: high-quality fish at budget prices
+Supermarket staples: genuinely good fish at budget prices

 Pro Tip: Supermarkets near Cais do Sodré station in Lisbon are well-stocked and within walking distance from most central hotels.
+The Pingo Doce on Rua do Arsenal is two blocks from Loja das Conservas — hit both in the same trip.

 portuguese canned fish the only guide with tsa rules 6